fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-GitHub is a website for storing your code
+GitHub is a website for storing code

+---

 Storing code on GitHub means you can download it to any device and you have a back-up